MetroBus (Bristol): Overview

-The m3 route will be extended at a later date from Emersons Green to Bristol Parkway railway station, following works at the station to improve access for buses and other vehicles.

 The South Bristol Link section, between Long Ashton park & ride and Hengrove Park, is not currently operated as no operator will run services without a subsidy.
-It is anticipated that when a large development of new homes is built near the route, the service will become commercially viable.
+It is anticipated that when a large housing development is built near the route, the service will become commercially viable.

 In central Bristol, The Centre was re-modelled and partly pedestrianised as part of the project.
 Many sections of the Metrobus routes also include a shared use path for multi-modal transport.

 History

 The £200 million project started in 2006, developed by the West of England Partnership, a partnership between South Gloucestershire, Bristol and North Somerset and Bath and North East Somerset councils.
 Three routes were originally proposed: